 Since then I have published four YA books, including the collaborative novel Take Three Girls (with Cath Crowley and Fiona Wood), which won the 2017 CBCA Book of the Year award for older readers.
 When Notes was published Harry Potter and Twilight and John Green were just becoming huge, so it was a good time to get in but the landscape is very different now.
 Most writers do not make a living from their writing alone.
 The general public loves a success story, but doesn’t get how much work is involved in writing a book, and how many people help to make it; how writing can happen at your desk but also in your head, and how starting can be easy but finishing is everything.
 You have to get good at waiting and killing your darlings and holding your nerve.
 One of my aims with this course is to demystify the shrapnel and help participants clarify their aims and set themselves up so that finishing a draft becomes possible.

-Simmone Howell will be teaching her new 8 week online course Writing YA Fiction starting 5 May and running through to 9 June 2022.
+Simmone Howell will be teaching her six-week online course Writing YA Fiction starting 5 May and running through to 9 June 2022.